ScanPyramids: 2017

-During 2017 more muons emulsion plates were positioned in the descending corridor and in Al-Mamun's tunnel.
-The void behind the chevrons has been reconfirmed through different "point of views" and its characteristics have been refined.
+In 2017 more muon-sensitive emulsion plates were positioned in the descending corridor and in Al-Mamun's tunnel.
+The void behind the chevrons could be confirmed through different points of view and its characteristics refined.
 Named "ScanPyramids North-Face Corridor" (SP-NFC), this void is located between 17 and 23 m from the Great Pyramid's ground level, between 0.7 and 2 m from the North Face.
-Its slope is either horizontal or upward slope and it has a corridor-like shape.
+It could be horizontal or sloping upwards and it has a corridor-like shape.